loukjsmalbil/Project3DAPT2021/README.md

 Come up with an interesting research question and find data to answer your question.
 - Create a Jupyter notebook or Python file to analyze the data.
- - Using your data, create a minimum of one scatter plot, one histogram, one box plot and one bar graph (you can add more than one visualization of each type of you choose).
+ - Using your data, create a minimum of one scatter plot, one histogram, one box plot and one bar graph (you can add more than one visualization of each type of you choose) and a time series (lineplot).
  Your plots should contain the proper labeling of the x and y axis and units of the quantities plotted (if applicable) as well as a title for the graph.
  - Feel free to use matplotlib, seaborn, or plotly as you see fit to best convey the message and the story behind the data.